 University of Nebraska Medical Center

-The BS program requires a minimum of 120 credits, while the certificate comprises a minimum of 40 semester hours.
+The BS program requires a minimum of 120 credits, while the certificate comprises 40 semester-hours.
 The curriculum includes courses such as ultrasound physics; vascular anatomy and physiology; orientation to cardiovascular sonography; cardiac anatomy and physiology; cardiac pathology and hemodynamics; high-resolution sonography; genitourinary ultrasound; and gynecological ultrasound.

 - Location: Omaha, NE